Our collection has over 1 million records documenting the service of Australian men and women during World War II (WWII).

 Work on the WWII Digitisation Project started in July 2019.

-Since then, we’ve digitised over 10,000 additional records (more than 390,000 individual pages) and made them available online.
+Since then, we’ve digitised over 20,000 additional records and made them available online.
 Most of these records relate to RAAF personnel files (series A9301).

 What we’re doing next

-We’re starting large-scale digitisation of the remaining WWII service records in May 2020.
-Army Citizen Military Forces personnel files (series B884) will be part of the first batch.
+We’ve started large-scale digitisation of the remaining WWII service records.
+The first series of records being digitised are the Army Citizen Military Forces personnel files (series B884).

 If you can’t wait for a particular record to be digitised as part of this process, you can request a digital copy in advance (fees apply).